 Can I go out in the community on my own?
+Yes, the earliest is after one month

 It depends on you and your order.
-After settling into the program f, you can work with your youth counsellor, caregivers, and youth probation officer to start applying for structured free time alone in the community.
+After settling into the program, you can work with your youth counsellor, caregivers, and youth probation officer to start applying for structured free time alone in the community.
 Free time in the community needs some planning and approval from the right people, and we can help you with that.
 Once it is approved, it offers you an opportunity to practice the skills you've been developing and enrich your experience here.
 Some examples of structured free time are working out at the gym, participating in cultural activities, civic events, sports, participating in a youth group, bike rides, going to the movies, taking a course, etc.

 Can I go home for a visit?
+Yes, the earliest is after one month